RzgarHosseini/Predictability/README.md

 # ii) Based on Fitness landscapes:

-## Step 1: prepare your fitness alndscape.
+## Step 1: preparing the fitness alndscape.
 By assigning a fitness value to each of the genotypes in a genotype space comprising 2^x genotypes (x is the number of mutations), we will have a fitness landscape that can be used for quantifying the predictability of cancer evolution.

 ## Step 2: Quantifying the predictability.